CosmosDB/labs/technical_deep_dive/06-troubleshooting_failed_requests.md

 1. Double-click the **Program.cs** link in the **Explorer** pane to open the file in the editor.

+1. Locate the following line of code that identifies the collection that will be used by the application:

+    ```csharp
+    private static readonly string _collectionId = "PeopleCollection";
+    ```

+    Replace the line of code with the following line of code:

+    ```csharp
+    private static readonly string _collectionId = "TransactionCollection";
+    ```

+    > We will use a different collection for the next section of the lab.

 1. Locate the *using* block within the **Main** method and delete any existing code:

     ```csharp